Training & Qualifications /

 The grouping is as follow:

 It is considered that the groupings as shown will accommodate the choices of the majority of candidates who wish to sit the examination in a single sitting.
-There is no restriction on you choosing two Advisory papers from the same group.
+There is no restriction on you choosing two Advanced Technical papers from the same group.
 In such circumstances, however, you will not be able to sit both papers at the same examination sitting.

 The paper will comprise one three-hour paper covering five modules.
 You will choose three out of the five modules and you will answer all the questions on each of your chosen modules.
 All Awareness modules must be attempted at the same sitting.